-And before you know it, the Botox wears off or the hyaluronic acid is absorbed and hey presto!
+And before you know it, the Botox wears off or the filler or thread is absorbed and hey presto!
 You’re still all natural.
 Who knows whether you still have that Botox or that filler or perhaps it’s all gone?
 It could very well be your own.
-You never did plastic surgery. :)
+You never did plastic surgery. 🙂

 Ethical practice… definitely.

 That’s the mantra of my practice.

 Most regrettably, there are some mercenary practitioners out there who are in this for the quick buck and tend to sell more than what their clients truly need or what they believe will work.
 Hey, every profession has its own black sheep.

 As for me, the recommendations I offer are as far as what my clients need, as objectively assessed– nothing more, nothing less.
 I do not promise the sky, I say it for what it is but there is one thing I dare guarantee: that I will do the best that my hand and syringe can weld.

 At Tiffiny Yang Aesthetics & Surgery, we offer all the top quality medical aesthetic treatments you need, but what do we really want to give to you?
 A newfound confidence in you. 🙂